 Hardwood Hammocks are located from the coastal strand inland to wetlands, prairies and flat-woods and vary from mesic (moist) to xeric (dry) habitats.

-Broadleaved evergreen and semi-deciduous species include Red maple, Mahogany, Gumbo limbo, Coco-plum, Florida elm, Holly, Marlberry, Mulberry and Southern Magnolia.
+Broadleaved evergreen and semi-deciduous species may include Oaks, Red maple, Mahogany, Gumbo limbo, Coco-plum, Florida elm, Holly, Marlberry, Mulberry and Southern Magnolia.

 Sable Palm Hammock